Proof of the magnetic gap-labelling conjecture for principal solenoidal tori: Conjectures about the magnetic gap-labelling group

-The subgroup of the real line $\R$ which is generated by $\mu$-measures of clopen subspaces of $\Sigma$ is denoted $\Z[\mu]$.
+Assume that $\Z^p$ acts minimally on a Cantor set $\Sigma$ and let $\mu$ be a $\Z^p$-invariant probability measure on $\Sigma$.
+The subgroup of $\R$ which is generated by $\mu$-measures of clopen subspaces of $\Sigma$ is denoted $\Z[\mu]$.
 This is known as the group of frequencies of the aperiodic potential associated with the quasi-crystal, i.e. appearing in the Fourier expansion of that potential.
 It can also be seen as the image under (the integral associated with) the probability measure $\mu$ of $C(\Sigma, \Z)$, the group of continuous integer valued functions on $\Sigma$.
 That is,